Recent developments with Anheuser-Busch InBev SA/NV (BUD) have led to the company’s beta value being reach 1.24 cents. - News Daemon

 Sponsored

 A company in the Consumer Defensive sector has jumped its sales by 0.50% annually for the last half of the decade.
-Meanwhile, its annual earnings per share averaged 27.50%.
+When this article was written, the company’s average yearly earnings per share was at 27.50%.
 With a float of $609.79 million, this company’s outstanding shares have now reached $2.00 billion.

 In an organization with 166632 employees, it is important to assess its efficiency.
 In terms of profitability, gross margin is +51.10, operating margin of +24.45, and the pretax margin is +15.96.